CORRECTION OF SENTENCES

 (b) Few friends that I have, are sincere to me.

-(c) The few friends that I have, are sincere to me.
+friends that I have, are sincere to me.

-(d) The little friends that I had, are sincere to me.
+(d) The little friends that I had, are sincere to

-8. It tastes bitterly.
-12636038
+It tastes

-(a) It taste bitterly.
+It taste

 (b) It tasted bitterly.